-Settlements at Payment, Clearing, and Settlement (PCS) Systems: Most PCS systems have a single settlement per day, which is done majorly in the late after-noon timeframe.
+Settlements at Payment, Clearing, and Settlement (PCS) Systems: Most PCS systems have a single settlement per day, which is done majorly in the late afternoon timeframe.
 These systems may either serve as a source or use of funds reliant on the net position of a participant on any given day.
 They can be forecast for securities that have multi-day settlements (e.g., T+3) and are more difficult for same-day settlement activity.

-Funding of Nostro accounts: This entails transferring cash to a correspondent bank to services provided.
+Funding of Nostro accounts: This entails transferring cash to a correspondent bank for services provided.
 Banks manage the cash they place in a correspondent bank account to a target average monthly balance as part of the return for providing banking services.
-The account funding position may serve as a basis or use of funds to the bank’s overall liquidity profile.
-However, this depends on the net position of the activity flowing in the account that given day.
+The account funding position may serve as a basis or use of funds for the bank’s overall liquidity profile.
+However, this depends on the net position of the activity flowing in the account on that given day.
 Nostro account balances are restocked or drawn down every day.

 Collateral pledging: This pertains to banking activities that require a bank to earmark and set aside collateral.
 Such activities include over-the-counter capital markets trading and deposits of certain public funds.
 Everyday use of intraday funding is to acquire extra collateral to care for an increasing liability or as a result of a mark-to-market induced margin call.
 These collateral positions are adjusted daily.